ntan97/wp-polymer-nav-walker/README.md

-# WP_Polymer_Nav_Walker
+# Polymer Nav Walker
-Custom Nav Walker to format links properly and navigation for paper-menu element
+Custom Nav Walker to format links properly and navigation for paper-menu element; Designed to be used in [Polypress](https://github.com/ntan97/Polypress)

 ## How to Use
 WP_Polymer_Nav_Walker is designed to be used in wp_nav_menu(), and you should already have polymer elements included as imports in your header.php, or through another method